 Coloplast Mesh Update

-We are accepting Coloplast sling and pelvic mesh removal/revision cases if you have not already accepted funds from a mesh settlement.
+We are accepting Coloplast sling and pelvic mesh removal/revision cases.

-Update 4/22: A $2.5 million verdict was rendered in Redding v.
-Coloplast for a lady injured by a Novasilk implant by a jury in Florida.
+A $2.5 million verdict was rendered in Redding v.
+Coloplast for a lady injured by a Novasilk implant by a jury in Florida in April 2022.

 - Vaginal mesh erosion: polypropylene mesh can break down, leaving the mesh exposed to protrude through the vagina.